-Established in 1922, The Club?s original purpose was ?to enlarge the public appreciation of good architecture and the allied arts, and especially the best work of today?.
-The club had a membership limited to a total of three hundred, of which less than half might be architects.
+Established in 1922, the club’s original purpose was to enlarge the public appreciation of good architecture and the allied arts, and especially the best work of today.
+The club had a membership limited to a total of three hundred, of which less than half might have been architects.

-In 2000, to celebrate the new Millennium and in response for the high demand for membership the total of members was increased to four hundred practicing and non-practicing architects, and individuals with a passion for architecture ? clients, curators, urbanists, academics, artists, engineers, writers, campaigners and champions of good design.
+In 2000, to celebrate the new Millennium and in response to the high demand for membership, the overall membership was increased to four hundred practicing and non-practicing architects, and individuals with a passion for architecture, clients, engineers, urbanists, academics, campaigners and champions of good design.

-As a club without premises, it meets 4-5 times a year in various locations? holding debates, dinners, talks, and visits to buildings, organising trips aboard, and holding an Annual Winter Party.
+As a club without premises, it meets 4-5 times a year in various locations; holding debates, dinners, talks, building visits, trips abroad, as well as the annual Winter Party in January.